SergioCoboLopez/ELN_Sergio/docs/march_23/week_3.md

 ## March 22

 I want to play now with the latex version of the model.
 Then I should tackle the problem of the Hill Function.

+New lytic/lysogenic switch.
+Based on VMR.

+Find inflection point of Jenna's fit; first or second derivative of her curve.